 - The Spycher fondue restaurant is open Monday through Thursday, serving fondue, raclette and other traditional dishes in a rustic environment.

 - The bar is open in the afternoon and evening, and the living room is always open for lounging.

-- Terrace open for dinner in warmer months
+- The terrace is open for dinner in warmer months.

 - Family rooms available — the largest sleeps up to nine.
 Cribs and baby intercoms available.

 - Large games room with table tennis, table football, billiards, Nintendo Wii and a play corner for small children.